 The employer goal – release from liability

 Many employers have an ulterior motive when they offer a severance package.
 They know that an employee has a legitimate claim against them.
 They then offer the severance package in return for having the employee sign a “release from liability” form.
-Employees should never sign a release from liability form without consulting a Los Angeles employment lawyer.
+You should never sign a release from liability form without consulting a Los Angeles employment lawyer.
 The lawyer will explain that employees who are essentially being discharged may have federal or state claim against the employer.

-Employees may be able to contest a firing if:
+] You may be able to contest a firing if:

 - The firing is discriminatory.
 Under the Civil Rights Act of 1964 and other federal and state laws, employers cannot fire someone due to their race, sex, national origin, color, or religion.
 They also may not be able to fire them if they are pregnant, disabled, over 40 years of age, or serving in the military.

-Employees have many other rights including the right to demand unpaid leave for a newborn or a family illness – if they meet the terms of the Family Medical Leave Act.
+You likely have many other rights including the right to demand unpaid leave for a newborn or a family illness – if they meet the terms of the Family Medical Leave Act.
 Employees also have the right to demand the vacation pay and overtime pay that they are due.

 Workers who are being pressured to quit or who are being filed may be able to file a claim for: